thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getbalance.md

 {% enditemplate %}

-*Examples from Dash Core 0.12.2*
+*Examples from Dash Core 0.12.4*

 Get the balance for the main ("") account, including transactions with at least five confirmations and those spent to watch-only addresses in that account.
-Do not add the InstantSend confirmations (5) for locked transactions.
+Do not include InstantSend locked transactions.

 {% highlight bash %}
 dash-cli -testnet getbalance "" 3 false true